15knots/cmake4eclipse/README.md

 ## Abstract
-This Eclipse plugin automatically generates build-scripts for the Eclipse CDT managed build system from CMake scripts.
+This Eclipse plug-in automatically generates build-scripts for the Eclipse CDT managed build system from CMake scripts.
 Its <a id="pc">*Primary claim*</a> is: Co-workers should be able to just **check out the source and build** the project.

 ## Design goals